YasirTahir-Lewis/NumberFinder/README.md

 # NumberFinder
-Program finds out the largest and smallest number entered by user and ends when user types "done".
+Program finds out the largest and smallest number entered by the user and ends when user types "done".